mivuzu/rv32i-v1/README.md

 Personal design of a minimal RISC-V 32-bit soft CPU for Lattice ECP5, first iteration, written to be easy to port and build upon.
 It currently implements the base integer ISA only, hence the name (excluding memory-ordering and environment instructions: `fence`, `fence.tso`, `pause`, `ecall`, `ebreak`).

 Tested instruction by instruction during implementation, as well as with small programs, however not yet extensively tested.
-Use at your own risk and please do report bugs.
+Use at your own risk and please do report issues.

 ## Roadmap